This is a complete guide covering the reasons to shoot in RAW format.

 More data means more color to your photos, more flexibility in your post-production, and better overall quality.

-Most cameras are technically capable of shooting in raw.
+Most cameras are technically capable of photographing in RAW.

 Meaning if you already have a picture in your brain of how your photos should look, simply use RAW to edit the photo in the likeness of your vision!